indiesquidge/squidgefiles/README.md

 ```
 The line to use this is already in place in `tmux.conf` on line 26.

 To use these fonts, go to iTerm > Preferences > Profiles > Text.
-For both
+For Font, choose 14pt Operator Mono XLight
+Select "Anti-aliased", select "Use a different font for non-ASCII text"
-Regular Font and Non-ASCII Font choose 14pt Sauce Code Pro Powerline Light.
+For Non-ASCII Font, choose 14pt Sauce Code Powerline Light

 #### Colors
 Vim ships from this repo already using seoul256.
 To use the same font within the